Contact Us | Search

 The primary goal of this project is to use existing Solanaceae genome resources and state-of-the-art technologies in the Western world to characterize genetic diversity and nutrient/non-nutrient metabolite compounds in Solanaceae crops of importance to smallholder farmers and consumers.
 The project team aims to provide a foundation of plant genomics useful for improvement of indigenous African fruits and vegetables.
 The project team will engage local breeders to identify Solanaceae germplasm representing a spectrum of genetic diversity to be used in agronomic improvement programs targeting sustainability, nutrition, and food security.
 The resulting resources will aid in (1) variety identification, (2) assessment of genetic diversity, (3) development of genetic linkage maps, (4) marker-assisted selection of yield and nutritional traits, and (5) linkage to fruit nutrient and performance quality traits and postharvest loss relevant to local food security.
 Results obtained through this project will also be incorporated into the Solanaceae(SOL) Genomics Network Database, the NSF-funded project of the U.S. partner, which constitutes one of the main meeting, data storage, and data enabling resource for the Solanaceae community worldwide.

 The project came to an end in April 2016.
-The PI and his team had the following work plan with the below specific objectives:
+The project accomplished the below:

-1. To create a stable and accurate African Solanaceae germplasm resource.
+1. Create a stable and accurate African Solanaceae germplasm resource

 2. Development of whole genome and transcriptome DNA sequence resources using high throughput Next generation sequencing for better classification and characterization of orphan African Solanaceae species.

-3. To evaluate the metabolite profiles of the collected accessions.
+3. Evaluate the metabolite profiles of the collected accessions.